jovsa/jovsa.github.io/_posts/2021-10-12-notes-the-playing-field.md

 ## Level 2: Expert  —  Playing the Game You Were Taught

-The survivors of a reasonably difficult transition from analyst to senior analyst or portfolio manager reach the second level, usually in their late 20s or early 30s. <mark>The analyst moves from processing other people’s research agendas to generating the ideas.</mark>
+The survivors of a reasonably difficult transition from analyst to senior analyst or portfolio manager reach the second level, usually in their late 20s or early 30s. <mark>The analyst moves from processing other people’s research agendas to generating the ideas.
+Remember you are competing with an index.</mark>

 Many investors plateau at this level, particularly if they practice their craft outside a “cognitively diverse” city like New York or London. <mark>They often have a somewhat static sense of identity, such as “I am a value investor like Warren Buffett.”
 This puts them in competition with the index, playing a game that is defined entirely by their peers. </mark>